 Minor One one minor as described

-in the University catalog18-21 cr.
+in the University catalog 18-21 cr.

 Minor Two one minor as described

 in the University catalog

 - OR -

 a personal minor field of study constructed

-by the student and approved by the Dean
+by the student and approved by the Associate

-of the School/College who supervises the
+Dean of the School/College who supervises

-program reflected in Minor One
+the program reflected in Minor One

+LE 310 Introduction to Interdisciplinary Studies 3 cr.

-LE 300 Integrative and Interdisciplinary
+LE 410 Advanced Interdisciplinary Research

-Learning Capstone
+-OR

 LS 400 Senior Project

--OR3 cr.

-LE 300P The Nature of Interdisciplinarity

 TOTAL